-Akagera National Park is a little piece of heaven found in North Eastern Rwanda, at the country’s border with Tanzania.
+Akagera National Park Rwanda is found in North Eastern Rwanda, at the country’s border with Tanzania.
 It is dominated by swamps and small lakes with flow in the wake of River Kagera.
-All the water sources work together to create a piece of spectacular scenery.
+The network of water sources and unique landscape together create very spectacular scenery.
 It is quite a remarkable eco-system.
 The Park was obviously named after River Kagera that feeds different water bodies including Lake Ihema.

 Surrounded by cultivated hills, that are so much a part of Rwanda scenery, the scenery of Akagera national Park is quite simply beautiful.
 The landscape is low, composed of wide plains dominated by grass, cactus-like Euphorbia candelabra shrub and both thick and thin forests although it does carry on with the general rugged terrain that is so characteristic of Rwanda.